orangutangle/laravel-addressable/CONTRIBUTING.md

 - New additions without breaking backward compatibility bump the minor and reset the patch.
 - Bug fixes and misc changes bump the patch.

+## Commit Notes

+This project uses conventional commits.
+Any commits made that ultimately get included in this project must use this standard.
+Version numbers and changelogs will automatically be generated from commit notes.

 ## Pull Requests